elastic/elastic-charts/api/charts.api.md

 // Warning: (ae-forgotten-export) The symbol "SpecRequiredProps" needs to be exported by the entry point index.d.ts
 // Warning: (ae-forgotten-export) The symbol "SpecOptionalProps" needs to be exported by the entry point index.d.ts
+// Warning: (ae-missing-release-tag) "BarSeries" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
 //
 // @public (undocumented)
 export const BarSeries: React.FunctionComponent<SpecRequiredProps_3 & SpecOptionalProps_3>;

+// Warning: (ae-missing-release-tag) "BarSeriesSpec" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+//
 // @public
 export type BarSeriesSpec = BasicSeriesSpec & Postfixes & {
     seriesType: typeof SeriesTypes.Bar;